Sam Francis

 Sam Francis married his first wife, Vera Miller, in 1947 while he was recovering from the spinal cord injury he sustained while in the army.
 However the marriage didn’t last long and he also didn’t have much luck with other women as he ultimately married 4 other woman.
 His fifth was the English painter Margaret Smith who gave him a son named, Augustus.
 He also had another son, Shingo from his ex wife Mako Kawase.

-In 1962, the artist settled in Santa Monica and worked extensively for the next thirty years with the medium of printmaking as well as with his oil painting.
-He was one of the first artists to try out “empty-center” paintings and created paintings that had pigment stains on the periphery and much open space where other normal canvases were filled with paint.
+In 1962, the artist settled in Santa Monica, California.
+He worked there extensively for the next thirty years with the medium of printmaking as well as oil painting.
+He was one of the first artists to try “empty-center” paintings.
+These paintings had pigment stains on the periphery and much open space where other normal canvases were filled with paint.
 But in the year 1970, the viewer will find that his art abandoned the “empty-center” method.

-In the later years of his life, Sam Francis invested heavily in research to find creative solutions to non-renewable energy sources and cures for AIDs.
+In his later years, Sam Francis invested heavily in research to find solutions to non-renewable energy sources and cures for AIDs.
 In all these aspects of life, the artist explored the nature of creativity, what drives it, the relevance of testing new ideas through experimentation as well as the roles of imagination, intuition and knowledge.
 The Sam Francis Foundation which was created in his honor is dedicated to expanding his sense of wonder, his desire to explore and his life force to be creative.

 The artist had such a love for creating art that he would physically exhaust himself artistically even though he was incapacitated in his final years.
 While in poor health, and with a crippled right hand (he even painted with an IV in his arm for a few days) he still painted one hundred and fifty small pictures, working until he had no more energy and they had to put him back to bed.